Central Services - Doing Business

 The Natural Resources Program creates plans and policies to address key issues such as preserving water resources, protecting salmon, and managing the application of chemicals by Thurston County government operations and in sensitive aquifer recharge areas.

-The Permit Assistance Center is the central service center for citizens seeking information, application, or assistance on land use, construction and environmental health related issues.
+The Building Development Center is the central service center for citizens seeking information, application, or assistance on land use, construction and environmental health related issues.

 Frequently Asked Questions